DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 ### Outputting the RSS

-Now that we have the data from the API, we need to process it further to generate RSS in accordance with RSS specification.
+Once we have the data from the API, we need to process it further to generate RSS in accordance with RSS specification.
 Mainly we need the channel title, channel link as well as item title, item link, item description and item publication date.

 Assign them to the `ctx.state.data` object and RSSHub's middleware will do the rest.